Mallet, Paraná

 Mallet, Paraná is a municipality in the state of Paraná in the Southern Region of Brazil.

+Ukrainian Heritage

+About 60% of Mallet municipality population traces their roots back to ukrainian settelers, coming mainly from emmigration from Austria-Hungary during 19th century.

+Since 13th of June, 2022, Ukrainian Language has status of co-official in the municipality, alongside Portuguese.

+Name

 The town is named for the Brazilian Army Marshal Émile Mallet, Baron of Itapevi, with his name being mentioned in its hymn.